ppodevlabs/terraform-provider-zabbix/docs/resources/graph.md

 Optional:

-- `drawtype` (String) Draw Type, one of: line, filled, bold, dot, dashed, gradient
+- `drawtype` (String) Draw Type, one of: gradient, line, filled, bold, dot, dashed
 - `function` (String) Function, one of: average, max, all, last, min
 - `sortorder` (String) sort order
 - `type` (String) Type, one of: sum, simple